Cookie Run: Kingdom: How to Build Pitaya Dragon Cookie

 Instant deliveryNo spam, unsubscribe anytime

-In menu terms, this is the last step after toppings: Cookies → Pitaya Dragon Cookie → Beascuit.
-If you are deciding between two Beascuits, take the one that strengthens Pitaya’s actual job in your team.
-For most players, that means the piece with better ATK lines and enough support stats to stop early collapse.
-Beascuit optimization is where content type starts to matter, but the base rule does not change: Pitaya should still be built to hit hard.
+In menu terms, the Beascuit is the last step after Toppings: Cookies → Pitaya Dragon Cookie → Beascuit.
+If you are deciding between two, take the one that strengthens Pitaya’s actual job in your team.
+For most players that means the piece with better ATK lines and enough support stats to stop early collapse.

 Advertisement